appdotnet/ADNLogin-SDK-Android/README.md

     keytool -exportcert -alias androiddebugkey -keystore <path to debug.keystore> | openssl sha1 -binary | openssl base64

 You may be prompted for a password -- it should be `android`.
+Make sure you entire the entire command -- it should end with `base64`.
+(You may have to scroll to the right if you're viewing the docs on Github.)

 ### Production

 For your production app, the alias, keystore path, and password may vary.
 Find the appropriate values and run this command:

     keytool -exportcert -alias <RELEASE_KEY_ALIAS> -keystore <RELEASE_KEY_PATH> | openssl sha1 -binary | openssl base64

+Make sure you enter the entire command -- it should end with `base64`.
+(You may have to scroll to the right if you're viewing the docs on Github.)

 Once you have generated the appropriate keyhashes, you must add them to the [App.net management interface for your application](https://account.app.net/developer/apps/).